 There are several theorems related to chords and radii or diameters that connect to them.
-We will first prove that a diameter that bisects a chord is perpendicular to that chord, and bisects the arc that the chord subtends.
+In today's lesson, we will first prove that a diameter that bisects a chord is perpendicular to that chord and that it also bisects the arc that the chord subtends.

-To prove that lines are perpendicular, we can use the Linear Pair Perpendicular Theorem – if two straight lines intersect at a point and form a linear pair of equal angles, they are perpendicular.
+In order to prove that two lines are perpendicular, we can use the Linear Pair Perpendicular Theorem.
+This theorem states that if two straight lines intersect at a point and form a linear pair of equal angles, they are perpendicular.

 AB and CD intersect at point E, so we'd need to prove the angles created at that intersection point, ∠OEC and ∠OED, are equal.
 That is easy to do with triangle congruency, if we connect the chord's endpoints with the center, as the sides are all equal.

 This will also demonstrate that the two central angles that subtend the two parts of the arc CBD are equal, proving the second part.

 (1) CE=ED //Given, AB bisects the chord CD

 (2) OE=OE // Common side, reflexive property of equality

 (3) OC=OD=r // Radii of a circle are all equal

 (5) ∠OEC ≅ ∠OED // (4), Corresponding angles in congruent triangles